spsforks/SCons-scons-wiki/ToolsForFools/ApprovalQueue.md

 ```txt
 env.Jal(['alarm','timetick'])
 ```
-and the target names `alarm.asm` and `timetick.asm` are created automatically.
-Clean (and **not** [SideEffect](SideEffect)!) is now used to specify the created files that should get removed additionally on a "`scons -c`".
+and the target names `alarm.asm` and `timetick.asm` are created automatically. `Clean` (and **not** `SideEffect`!) is now used to specify the created files that should get removed additionally on a "`scons -c`".
 Check the code to see that the Emitter has gone, we don't need it anymore.

 **Cons**: The [AddMethod](AddMethod) got introduced in SCons version 0.98.
 For earlier distributions, the fallback mechanism of simply slapping the pseudo-Builder on top of the SConsEnvironment will not work, i.e. Clone() doesn't behave correct in all cases.